Follow TV Tropes

 • Battle Beyond the Stars: Space Cowboy is a character like this, down to his broken-down cargo ship with a Confederate flag on the hull.
 He even watches old westerns on long hauls, and plays the harmonica.
 He's delivering a cargo of hand weapons, albeit legally.

-• For all intents and purposes, Han Solo in the first Star Wars film, at least when the audience first meets him.
+• For all intents and purposes, Han Solo in A New Hope, at least when the audience first meets him.
 He'd normally have turned down the heroes' request for transport, except he was hard up for cash after having to dump a big cargo of illegal goods.
-Circumstances prevent him from repaying his debt which finally comes back to bite him at the end of the second and beginning of the third films.
+Circumstances prevent him from repaying his debt, which finally comes back to bite him at the end of the second and beginning of the third Star Wars films.

 • In Petticoat Planet, Steve Rogers is a space garbage man whose ship crashes on the planet of Puckerbush.
 He tries to big note himself by claiming to be a commander, but the ladies of Puckerbush soon discover the truth.

-• Lone Star in Spaceballs is a parody of Han Solo.
+• Lone Star from Spaceballs is a parody of Han Solo, above.
 While the obvious joke would be for his spaceship to look like a truck, it actually looks like a Winnebago.

 Literature